Conference keynote speakers

 Laura Linney’s respect and gratitude for creative expression is limitless.
 Born to a prominent New York City playwright and a nurse, the Golden Globe, SAG and Emmy award-winning actress began her experiential education in performance art at an early age.

 After graduating from The Juilliard School, Linney went on to appear in leading roles across film, television and theater.
-She’s performed in myriad productions, such as the upcoming films “Genius” and “Nocturnal Animals.”
-Other films include “Mr. Holmes,” “Kinsey,” “You Can Count on Me,” “Mystic River,” “Love Actually” and “The Truman Show.”
+She’s performed in myriad films, including “Mr. Holmes,” “Kinsey,” “You Can Count on Me,” “Mystic River,” “Love Actually” and “The Truman Show.”
 Notable television credits include the Showtime series “The Big C,” the HBO mini-series “John Adams,” the Netflix series “Ozark” and “Tales of the City” and NBC’s “Frasier.”
 Prominent Broadway productions include “The Crucible,” “Time Stands Still,” “Sight Unseen” and “Six Degrees of Separation.”

 Linney has also been honored for her work in cancer advocacy.
 Having lost family to cancer, she understands the unique physical and emotional damage inflicted on victims and families.
 She aims to help them find ways to cope, grow and rebuild so that each one can truly win his or her own fight against cancer.